Rusali28/MonPrix/README.md

   -  The simple reason for this myth is that beginners aren't educated enough and end up losing a large amount which discourages them.
   -  Our model provides insights to the user, educating them  about profitable investments in the stock market.

 ### The Solution
-- Instead of throwing someone into a simulation or in between paragraphs of long marketing theory.
-We offer simpler solutions
+- Instead of throwing someone into a simulation or in between paragraphs of long marketing theory we offer simpler solutions
 - We embrace learning by letting users compete against our AI Bot.
-- After the user enters a time period and stock symbol.
-We run a simulation to show strategies that could be used to make a profit on this stock.
+- After the user enters a time period and stock symbol, we run a simulation to show strategies that could be used to make a profit on this stock.
 - This breaks the myth for two reasons -
     1. Establishes the Market isn't gambling
     2. Making a profit based only on previous trends is easy enough for a simple bot to learn

-- When the user is confident we can let them practice on the same stock as the bot.
-Learning by competing this way is much faster and natural compared to reading theories about how others invested.
+- Learning by competing this way is much faster and natural compared to reading theories about how others invested.

+### How are we  different?
-- This is a unique approach to demystifying the stock market.
-Compared to similar products we are superior
+This is a unique approach to demystifying the stock market.
-    1. No sign ups required ( we don't steal data)
-    2. You learn by looking at where an AI bot traded money only by going through the charts.
-    3. We encourage you to use your own judgement to trade instead of recommendation.
-- After the user provides input, we run a simulation to
-- show profitable strategies on this stock.
-- After	learning,	the	user	can	practice	on	the	same  stock as the bot.

-## How are we  different?
 - No sign ups required ( we don't steal  data)
 - You learn by looking at where an AI bot  traded money only by going through the  charts.
 - We encourage you to use your own  judgement to trade instead of  recommendation.

-## Features:
+### Features:
 - Stock Prediction
   - Predicting stocks for the next day.

 - Crypto Price Prediction
   - Predicting crypto currency prices for the next 5 days.

 - Trading Bot
   - Embrace learning by letting users compete against our AI Bot.

 ### Tech Stack: